yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-postgresql.md

 {{< warning title="Warning" >}}

 The YugabyteDB connector ensures that all Kafka Connect schema names adhere to the Avro schema name format.
-This means that the logical server name must start with a Latin letter or an underscore, that is, a-z, A-Z, or _.
-Each remaining character in the logical server name and each character in the schema and table names must be a Latin letter, a digit, or an underscore, that is, a-z, A-Z, 0-9, or \_.
+This means that the logical server name must start with a Latin letter or an underscore, that is, `a-z`, `A-Z`, or `_`.
+Each remaining character in the logical server name and each character in the schema and table names must be a Latin letter, a digit, or an underscore, that is, `a-z`, `A-Z`, `0-9`, or `_`.
 If there is an invalid character it is replaced with an underscore character.

-This can lead to unexpected conflicts if the logical server name, a schema name, or a table name contains invalid characters, and the only characters that distinguish names from one another are invalid and thus replaced with underscores.
+This can lead to unexpected conflicts if the topic prefix, a schema name, or a table name contains invalid characters, and the only characters that distinguish names from one another are invalid and thus replaced with underscores.

 {{< /warning >}}